 I’m also seeing a lot more corporate activity on Pinterest as brands view the site as a great way to get exposure, create social imprints, and remain fresh in people’s minds.
 Once a place just for DIY and recipe fans, Pinterest is now home to businesses and marketing entrepreneurs alike, with lots of opportunities for you to improve your corporate SEO.

 Trend #4: Video Optimization Leads To Domination.

 Video is a great SEO secret weapon.
 Many corporations forget that YouTube is the second busiest search engine.
 Video content that is tagged and optimized properly can rank quite well in both YouTube and Google.
-Brands that understand how to create compelling video content will get a leg up in social networks, search and the minds of their prospects!
-I anticipate more and more brands will be asking about my video services this coming year.
+Brands that understand how to create compelling video content will get a leg up in social networks, search, and the minds of their prospects.

 Trend #5: Press Releases Build Credibility.

-Modern SEO is so much more than on-page optimization.
-It’s a giant conglomeration of all your online efforts –content production, video production, social media marketing, linking and paid search.
-I look forward to another fantastic year of providing clients with top-notch service at affordable prices.
+Modern corporate SEO is so much more than on-page optimization.
+It’s a giant conglomeration of all your online efforts —content production, video production, social media marketing, linking and paid search.
 My hope is that CEOs will be open-minded to what the current results are telling us about the future: Organic Search is where it’s at!